ovidiugabriel/laravel-adoption-requirements/README.md

     * I need all folders under the app folder (for example: logs not in `storage/logs` but in `app/logs`, view not in `resources/views` but in `app/views`, routes `app/routes.php` and not in `routes/web.php` etc. )
  * Better logger
     * Ability to print millisecond timestamp
  * Being able to install it without having to use composer
+ * Replace default error handler with a better handler like **Whoops**